 Whether you are in the beginning stages of developing your idea or are ready to submit an application, the Office of Sponsored Programs and University Initiatives is available to help.
-OSPUI provides many services to assist with the proposal process including searching for funding opportunities, helping to create or reviewing a budget, proof reading applications and collecting appropriate institutional administrative sigantures.
-Please see the steps below to help you get started and see how OSPUI can work best for you.
+OSPUI provides many services to assist with the proposal process including searching for funding opportunities, interpreting solicitations, developing budgets, reviewing applications, and collecting appropriate institutional approvals.
+Please see the steps below to help you get started and understand how OSPUI is able to assist you during the proposal process.

 1. Develop an Idea

 Think about what you would specifically like to do.
-Who will this benefit?
+Who will this project benefit?
 How will this contribute to your field?
 What resources are needed?
-Will you collaborate with a collegue?
+Will you collaborate with a colleague?
 Another institution?
 Use our Proposal Development Form to assist in the brainstorming process.

 2. Find Funding